For 2-year-olds to teenagers.

 Addressing the tough stuff makes your kids feel safer, strengthens your bond and teaches them about the world.
 And when you show them how to gather and interpret information, ask questions and cross-check sources, they become critical thinkers.
 It's always sad to confront the issues the world hasn't been able to solve.
 But by investing our kids with knowledge, compassion and strong character, we can give them all the tools they need to make things better.

-For example, young children are very literal.
-If you tell them a monster is under the bed, they'll fly across the room to avoid getting their ankles munched.
-Try that with a teen, and they'll tell you to take a flying leap.
 Understanding a bit about how kids perceive the world in each phase of their development helps you deliver information about it in the most age-appropriate way.
 Of course, every child brings his or her own sensitivities, temperament, experience and other individual traits to any conversation.
 So use your best judgment as to how your child tends to takes in information to determine how deep to go.

 The tips below are general guidelines for discussing any difficult subject with kids age two through teen based on childhood-development guidelines.